Mrsuccessful1/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+'.map' returns a new array while passing elements back into the callback.

 2. What is the difference between a function and a method?

+A function is a set of instructions that completes a task, while a method is a way to go about completing that function which is compiled inside the function.

 3. What is closure?

+A closure is a piece of code that links information within a function to its lexical environment.

 4. Describe the four rules of the 'this' keyword.

+A: 1.
+(Window/Global Binding) While in global scope, the value of this will always be the window.
+2. (Implied Binding) The object before the "." in a function is referred to as "this".
+3. (New Binding) When a constructor function is used, "this" refers to the new Object being created.
+4. (Explicit Binding) Anytime .call, .apply, or .bind are used, "this" refers to defined Object.

 5. Why do we need super() in an extended class?

+"super()" superimposes a Parents attributes on a child class.

 ## Project Set up